Kibnet/Avalonia.TestRecorder/README.md

 3. Click the ▶️ button or press `Ctrl+Shift+R` to start recording
 4. Perform your test scenario (click buttons, enter text, etc.)
 5. **Hover your mouse over the element** you want to assert, then press `Ctrl+Shift+A` to capture its state
+6. Click the ➖ button to minimize the overlay when you need more screen space
+7. Click the ➕ button to restore the overlay when you need to access controls
-6. Click the 💾 button or press `Ctrl+Shift+S` to save - a file picker dialog will appear
+8. Click the 💾 button or press `Ctrl+Shift+S` to save - a file picker dialog will appear
-7. Choose the location and filename for your test file
+9. Choose the location and filename for your test file

 ### 3. Writing Headless Tests